Skip to main content

 Start with the simplest operational explanation, then verify quickly.
 Check the share settings, the exact email address used, and whether the current folder is the one named in your delivery note.
 Switch out of classic mode if the handoff involves personal data, regulated data, or access rights you cannot verify cleanly.

 Switch as soon as the issue may touch tax, VAT, foreign account reporting, privacy, or contract compliance.
-First make the safest temporary assumption, then verify the exact jurisdiction, period, transaction, and any current rule or threshold using the placeholder [Add current threshold after verification].
+First make the safest temporary assumption, then treat any current rule or threshold as pending official guidance or advisor verification until the exact jurisdiction, period, and transaction are confirmed.
 Escalate before you file, issue the final invoice, transfer regulated data, or rely on memory instead of documents.

 Keep a record that shows both the facts you used and the rule you relied on.
 That can include the contract, invoice draft, client location and status details, account statements or travel records where relevant, plus the exact authority page or written advice used to decide.
 If you cannot match the issue to a jurisdiction, time period, and document set, treat it as unresolved and verify before acting.